supertestnet/epic_poetry_club/_posts/2026-07-05-timeline-of-great-english-epics.md

 - The Dunciad by Alexander Pope
 - The History of Joseph by Elizabeth Singer Rowe
 - The Thebaid by Lillington Lewis
+- The Lusiad by William Mickle
+- Jerusalem Delivered by John Hoole
+- Orlando the Furious by John Hoole

 ## 1800s
 - The Lay of the Last Minstrel by Sir Walter Scott